General Relativity Contains the Standard Model

 One may wonder why the Maxwell term does not apply to spinors.
 If a vector is equal to its spinor equivalent, one could substitute its spinor form into the Maxwell Terms~(\ref{eq:5.1}).
 However, examination of Terms~(\ref{eq:5.1}) and~(\ref{eq:5.2}) reveals that the Dirac term, which contains $\partial_5$, is larger by a factor $1/(cT)$.
 Therefore, the spinor form of the Maxwell term is negligible compared to the Dirac term.

-We have expanded each $A_\m^{lm}$ in terms of the Pauli matricies just like we expanded $A_\m$ in terms of shperical harmonics.
+We have expanded each $A_\m^{lm}$ in terms of the Pauli matrices just like we expanded $A_\m$ in terms of spherical harmonics.
 This was made possible by the existence of the vectors $A_\m^{lm}$, each of which may be equated to the product of two 2-component spinors.
 This is another example of the details following from properly fixed postulates.

 Our method of introducing fermions into a purely bosonic Kaluza-Klein theory has several advantages over supersymmetry.
 Substituting two spinors for each vector in the theory relates the known spinors to the known vectors.
 This is highly economical and efficient.
 It does not introduce entire classes of supersymmetric particles for which there is little evidence.
 And it is consistent with our program of keeping the curvature scalar as Lagrangian and therefore pure gravitation as the theory.
 Finally, one cannot derive the Dirac equation from supersymmetry.
 It must be assumed, like supersymmetry itself.
 [2]